smparker/mudslide/README.md

 ## FSSH
 Sets of simulations are run using the `BatchedTraj` class.
 A `BatchedTraj` object must be instantiated by passing a model object
-(handles electronic PESs and couplings), and a traj_gen generator that generators new initial conditions.
-Some simple canned examples are provided for traj_gen.
+(handles electronic PESs and couplings), and a `traj_gen` generator that generates new initial conditions.
+Some simple canned examples are provided for `traj_gen`.
 All other options are passed as keyword arguments to the constructor.
-The `compute()` function of the `BatchedTraj` object returns a `TraceManager` object that contains all the results.
+The `compute()` function of the `BatchedTraj` object returns a `TraceManager` object that contains all the results, but functionally behaves like a python dictionary.
 Custom `TraceManager`s can also be provided.
 For example:

     import fssh